MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 and could also attempt a connection using QUIC, with a ProtocolNameList of
 \["h3"\].

-This procedure prevents downgrade attacks within a transport and ensures that each ProtocolNameList includes at least one ID that the server supports.
+Once the client has constructed a ClientHello, protocol negotiation in that handshake proceeds as specified in {{!ALPN}}, without regard to the SVCB ALPN set.

-Once the client has formulated the ClientHello, protocol negotiation on that connection proceeds as specified in {{!ALPN}}, without regard to the SVCB ALPN set.
+With this procedure in place, an attacker who can modify DNS and network traffic can prevent a successful transport connection, but cannot otherwise interfere with ALPN ID selection.
+This procedure also ensures that each ProtocolNameList includes at least one ID that the server supports.

 Clients SHOULD NOT attempt connection to a service endpoint whose ALPN set does not contain any supported IDs.
 To ensure